-Downtown Partnership of Baltimore is sponsoring the North Harbor ASSC (Area of Special Sign Control) legislation and Planning Commission Boundary approval for the area north of the Inner Harbor, along Pratt Street North to Baltimore Street, from President Street to Howard Street.
+Downtown Partnership of Baltimore sponsored the North Harbor ASSC (Area of Special Sign Control) legislation and Planning Commission Boundary approval for the area north of the Inner Harbor, along Pratt Street north to Baltimore Street, from President Street to Howard Street.

-Downtown Partnership has requested a short postponement of the ASSC hearing at Planning Commission, originally scheduled for December 16th.
-As the steward of this neighborhood of Downtown, our priority is to be diligent, thoughtful and thorough.
+Downtown Partnership requested a postponement of the ASSC hearing at Planning Commission, originally scheduled for December 16th.
 Through a short delay, we aim to achieve the following impactful action efficiently all in one hearing:

 What is an area of special sign control?

 It’s a provision allowed under Title 17, which in this case is being used to allow large format signage to be installed within the boundary area, not to exceed the maximum allowed signage area as designated by the Planning Department.

 What is the timeline to create and activate the district?

 The District boundaries have been reviewed by the Planning Department on and were approved by City Council on October 18th.

 What is the Baltimore North Harbor Area of Special Sign Control?

 The NoHa ASSC is an outdoor media powered project for an area of downtown that will create light, vitality and activity and provide a massive platform for Baltimore’s local art community, small businesses, and community focused organizations.